daattali/beautiful-jekyll/README.md

 ### 4. Congratulations!
 You have a website!

-After you save your changes to the config file (by clicking on *Commit changes* as the video tutorial shows), your website should be ready in a minute or two at `https://<yourusername>.github.io`.
+After you save your changes to the `_config.yml` file (by clicking on *Commit changes* as the video tutorial shows), your website should be ready in a minute or two at `https://<yourusername>.github.io`.
 Every time you make a change to any file, your website will get rebuilt and should be updated in about a minute or so.
 Your website will be initialized with several sample blog posts and a couple other pages.

 Note that in the video above I only edited one setting in the `_config.yml` file. **You should actually go through the rest of the settings as well.
 Don't be lazy, go through all the settings :)**